soudev/knowledge.mine/stuff/vm.docker.md

 * [Docker: Using Linux Containers to Support Portable Application Deployment | InfoQ](http://www.infoq.com/articles/docker-containers)

+* [What is Docker?](https://medium.com/devops-programming/7f5fd023158f) - The buzzword that is taking the DevOps world by storm

 --

 * [Learning About Docker | Composite Code](http://compositecode.com/2013/11/20/learning-about-docker/)